 The Native Americans chewed the needles of the Pine tree to defend against scurvy.
 They also used the clean-scented Pine needles on their bed to ward off fleas, lice and bed bugs.
 The highly ornamental timber of Pinus pinaster also known as Maritime pine was used in making furniture, building frames, panels, internal flooring, veneers, particle board etc. The pinecones are also used as Christmas decorations.

-Therapeutic properties and chemical components of Pine essential oil:
+Therapeutic properties of Pine essential oil:

 The therapeutic values of Pine pinaster oil are anti-inflammatory, expectorant, restorative, stimulant, antiviral, antibacterial, circulatory, decongestant, disinfectant, analgesic and deodorant.
 The bark of this tree contains Oligomeric Proanthocyanidin Complexes (OPC’s) that makes it’s an effective antioxidant that can fight against free radicals responsible for cancerous diseases.